mylivn-gmbh/jobs/ui-ux-designer.md

 - Good communication skills in English.

 ## Your roles
-- Design mockups, interactive prototypes and production ready components for apps and webpages.
+- Design pixel perfect interfaces, interactive prototypes and production ready components for apps and webpages.
-- Understand and apply user-centered design methodologies.
+- Understand and apply user-centric design methodologies.
 - Translate concepts into wireframes and mockups that lead to intuitive user experiences.
 - Development of a unique and recognizable overall appearance for all our products.
 - Update designs using collaborative feedback to refine the user experience.